Explore Science-first Philosophy

 Reality exists whether or not it is perceived, described, or understood.

-Propositions are true to the extent that they align with reality.
+Propositions are true when they correspond to reality.

 The distinction between truth and justification is central.
 Truth is not what we currently believe.
 Truth is not what we can presently prove.
 Truth is not what survives debate.
 Those are epistemic conditions.
 Truth concerns the way things actually are.